Azure/bicep-types-az/generated/securityinsights/microsoft.securityinsights/2021-10-01-preview/types.md

 * **name**: string: The name of the client.
 * **objectId**: string: The object id of the client.
 * **userPrincipalName**: string: The user principal name of the client.

+## CloudApplicationEntityProperties
+### Properties
+* **additionalData**: [EntityCommonPropertiesAdditionalData](#entitycommonpropertiesadditionaldata) (ReadOnly): A bag of custom fields that should be part of the entity and will be presented to the user.
+* **appId**: int (ReadOnly): The technical identifier of the application.
+* **appName**: string (ReadOnly): The name of the related cloud application.
+* **friendlyName**: string (ReadOnly): The graph item display name which is a short humanly readable description of the graph item instance.
+This property is optional and might be system generated.
+* **instanceName**: string (ReadOnly): The user defined instance name of the cloud application.
+It is often used to distinguish between several applications of the same type that a customer has.

 ## CodelessConnectorPollingAuthProperties
 ### Properties